Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: Reduction to Almost Periodic Solutions

 \section{Reduction to Almost Periodic Solutions}

-The goal of this section is to prove Theorem \ref{TReduction}.
-The proof relies on establishing a Palais-Smale condition for minimizing sequences of blowup solutions to (\ref{NLS}), enabling us to conclude that the failure of Theorem \ref{T1} would necessitate the existence of minimal counterexamples exhibiting the properties described in Theorem \ref{TReduction}.
-We follow the approach outlined in \cite[Section 3]{KillipVisan2010AJM}.
-By now, this general strategy has become fairly standard; see, for example, \cite{KenigMerle2006,KenigMerle2010,KillipVisan2013,TaoVisanZhang2008FM} for analogous results in different scenarios.
-Thus, we will focus on presenting the essential steps, offering detailed explanations only where new complications arise in our setting.
+The goal of this section is to establish Theorem \ref{TReduction}.
+The proof relys on demonstrating a Palais-Smale condition (Proposition \ref{Pps}) for minimizing sequences of blowup solutions to \eqref{NLS}, which leads to the conclusion that the failure of Theorem \ref{T1} would imply the existence of minimal counterexamples possessing the properties outlined in Theorem \ref{TReduction}.
+We adopt the framework described in \cite[Section 3]{KillipVisan2010AJM}.
+This general methodology has become standard in related contexts; see, for instance, \cite{KenigMerle2006,KenigMerle2010,KillipVisan2013,TaoVisanZhang2008FM} for analogous results in different settings.
+Consequently, we will highlight the main steps, providing detailed discussions only when specific challenges arise in our scenario.

 Throughout this section, we use the notation